A magical travel experience 2285 meters above sea level on Mount Sinai in Egypt.

 Facilities

 I could write a separate post about the toilets.
-They exist at several points on the way up but have a particularly basic standard.
-Bring toilet paper and possibly wet wipes to clean your hands.
+They exist at several points on the way up but have a very basic standard.
+Bring toilet paper and wet wipes to clean your hands.
 The toilet nearest the top was a particularly interesting experience.
 The walls were almost falling apart, the door couldn’t be properly closed, and there was a brisk breeze both outside and inside the stall…

 In the Bedouin tents, you can buy simple snacks like chocolate, water, coffee, tea, and hot chocolate.
 Beyond that, there’s no food available until you’re back down, so it’s wise to bring some food and drinks.

-Many hotels offer a “breakfast bag” that you can pick up at the reception before you leave.
+Many hotels offer a breakfast bag that you can pick up at the reception before you leave.
 In the Bedouin tents, you can also rent blankets and mattresses to rest on.
 It’s very windy at the top, and when I was there in April, it was actually below zero degrees Celsius.
 I wasn’t quite prepared for that, so I happily paid 100 Egyptian pounds (about 3 euro) to rent a blanket to wrap around myself.

-Saint Catherine’s Monastery
+St. Catherine’s Monastery in Sinai

-At the foot of the mountain lies Saint Catherine’s Monastery (St. Catherine’s Monastery), which is also worth a visit.
+At the foot of the Sinai mountain lies Saint Catherine’s Monastery (St. Catherine’s Monastery), which is also worth a visit.
 It dates back to the mid-6th century (some believe there was a monastery here as early as the 4th century) and is one of the oldest functioning Christian monasteries in the world.
 The monastery is built on the site where Moses is said to have seen the burning bush.

-In the monastery, you can see:
+In St. Catherine’s Monastery, you can see:

 - The basilica, built in the mid-6th century